rootkovska/rootkovska.github.io/speaking.md

 -------------------

 1. I'm a vegetarian.
 I eat eggs and dairy though.
-2. I enjoy mostly European cousins (mostly southern).
+2. I enjoy mostly European cuisines (mostly southern).
 3. I don't tolerate anything spicy, sour, and generally don't like anything exotic (in the meaning: different than European food)